ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 ### State Storage configuration {#domains-state}

-State Storage is an independent in-memory storage for variable data that supports internal YDB processes.
+State Storage is an independent in-memory storage for variable data that supports internal {{ ydb-short-name }} processes.
 It stores data replicas on multiple assigned nodes.

 State Storage usually does not need scaling for better performance, so the number of nodes in it must be kept as small as possible taking into account the required level of fault tolerance.

-State Storage availability is key for a YDB cluster because it affects all databases, regardless of which storage pools they use.
+State Storage availability is key for a {{ ydb-short-name }} cluster because it affects all databases, regardless of which storage pools they use.
 To ensure fault tolerance of State Storage, its nodes must be selected to guarantee a working majority in case of expected failures.

 The following guidelines can be used to select State Storage nodes: